 The way elements are categorized looks more like it’s for the convenience of the developers than the user.
 Groupings like “Basic”, “Pro”, and “General” are not helpful to anyone but the development team.
 Various image elements such as “image”, “image gallery”, “image box”, “image carousel”, and “featured image” are spread out through 3 different categories.

 The only grouping that makes any sense is the collection under WordPress.
 That group includes all the widgets usually available for sidebar and footer sections.

 Elementor Pro is packed with elements

 Elementor Pro includes about every type of element that you can think of.
 These days, including all these elements is pretty much expected though.
 Where Elementor exceeds expectations is in the options it has for customizing each element.

 While exploring the element options, you’ll find all the expected options to adjust fonts, set padding and margins, colors, and so on.
-What you might be happily surprised to see is options to create nice looking animations, layered parallax, and scrolling effects built in.
+What you might be happily surprised to see are options to create nice looking animations, layered parallax, and scrolling effects built-in.

 Chances are Elementor Pro will integrate with your favorite services

 Elementor is completely compatible with WooCommerce.
 More than that, Elementor Pro includes a nice selection of WooCommerce elements to display products, categories, price lists, and special WooCommerce elements like the cart, single product, and customer account pages.